 Text: Triin Leetmaa, Urmas Sellis

-Beta-Grupp OÜ - camera testing and setup, microphone construction, technical support
+Beta-Grupp – camera testing and setup, microphone construction, technical support

-Private donors - covering unexpected and expected hardware costs
+Private donors - to cover unexpected and expected hardware costs

-Thousands of observers - who are the most important, because otherwise the camera would not make much sense!
+Thousands of viewers – the most important, because otherwise the cameras would not make much sense!